Zoombike folding bike, 8th generation prototype

 More information at: www.die-neue-sammlung.de/en/collection-online/

-After a long development lead-time, the Zoombike went on public display for the first time in 1998 at the International Automobile Fair (IAA) in Frankfurt, and 60 units were rolled out from 2000 onwards.
+After a long development lead-time, the prototype of the 8th generation of the Zoombike was presented to journalists with the support of BMW in 1995 at the International Automobile Fair (IAA) in Frankfurt.
+In the period that followed, the Zoombike was production-optimized by the company Elettromontaggi S.r.l. and released to the market in a small series around the year 2000.
 At the flick of a wrist, it can be folded to form a lengthwise package and at the press of a button broken down into two parts for ease of transportation, be it on public transport or in private vehicles.
 All the mechanical parts, including the drive chain and the three-speed derailleur, are located in the central tube, as is the front light and battery.
 To realize his design, Richard Sapper (1932–2015) relied on aerospace technology: The frame was made of extruded, high-tensile aluminum profiles with very thin walls; into the ends of these profiles, diecast aluminum connections are glued that ensure an extremely rigid structure with minimal tolerances.
 The very small wheel diameters are possible thanks to a special wheel suspension method adopted from automobile making.

 -